luisaferco/health-and-food-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Useful resources to look the app through [Angular Material](https://material.angular.io/guide/getting-started) Follow the instructions to install angular material to use any components that going to help you to build the application

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).